mikerenfro/recipes/guacamole.md

 * lemon
 * salt
 ## Instructions
-* put one avocado into a bowl
+* peel and put one avocado into a bowl